marcopolo4k/Provision/README.md

 Script to provision files to linux VM's.
 Developed on Mac->CentOS.

 Similar to puppet etc but this was an attempt to focus on automating the login.
-I'm sure it's recreating the wheel to some extent - kind of a learning project, but I use it.

 # Usage
 Use one or two arguments: